Pierre666/aws-serverless-workshops/README.md

 To get hands dirty, we'll need to make sure to have all the environment tooling required for theses hands-labs are installed on your computer.

-> This workshop assumes you're using your local computer to walk-through hands-on labs.
+> This workshop assumes you're using your local computer to walk-through the hands-on labs.
 If you prefer you can [spin up your own IDE in the cloud, using AWS Cloud9](DevOps/0_Cloud9).
 And **skip this warm-up section**.

 1. Install [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)